yyb9882/zk_hackthon/category4/README.md

 ### Spread Table

-We use 16-bit spread table for xor operation(explain blow).
+We use a 16-bit spread table for xor operation(explain blow).

 `spread` means *pads a 0 bit in front of each bit of the original value*, i.e.